Best Trap Exercises for a Sculpted Back

 1. Consistency and Variety: Incorporate a mix of exercises that target the upper, middle, and lower traps for balanced growth.

 2. Progressive Overload: Gradually increase weights or resistance to stimulate growth while maintaining proper form.
+It’s advisable to start with just 2 to 3 exercises per week, focusing on mastering the movements before adding more variety.

 4. Nutrition: Ensure adequate protein intake to support muscle repair and growth.

-Strength That Stands the Test of Time
+Strength That Stands The Test of Time

 What are the best trap exercises for a sculpted back?